Risk Metrics - Methodology

 CoinRisqLab provides a comprehensive suite of risk metrics to help investors understand and quantify the risk profile of cryptocurrencies.
 These metrics are based on Modern Portfolio Theory and industry-standard risk management practices.

-Metrics use different calculation windows based on their purpose: Volatility uses a 90-day window for recent risk assessment, VaR, Beta, and Sharpe Ratio use 365 days for more stable risk estimates, while Skewness, Kurtosis, and SML use 90 days to capture recent distribution characteristics.
+Metrics use different calculation windows based on their purpose: Volatility uses a 90-day window for recent risk assessment, VaR and Sharpe Ratio use 365 days for more stable risk estimates, while Skewness, Kurtosis, and SML use 90 days to capture recent distribution characteristics.

 Volatility